eli4278/eli4278.github.io/_pages/about.md

 ## Introduction

 Welcome!
-My name is Eric Li, and I am an undergraduate student at the University of Maryland - College Park, majoring in Mathematics, Statistics, and Computer Science.
+My name is Eric Li, and I am an undergraduate student at the University of Maryland - College Park, pursuing a dual degree in Statistics and Computer Science.
 Over the past few years, I have become interested in uncovering insights from complex data, and am excited to forge a rewarding career in data science/analysis as I set to graduate in May 2024.

 This website serves as a platform to showcase my technical skills and present a comprehensive overview of my professional experience.
 Through various projects and endeavors, I have honed my abilities in data cleaning/organization, statistical modeling, and machine learning techniques.